How to Chart for Clinical Quality Measures in PCC EHR

 This measure calculates the percentage of patients 3-17 years of age who had had a visit during the reporting period, and had their height, weight, and body mass index (BMI) documented, and/or received counseling for nutrition, and/or received counseling for physical activity.
 (CMS at eCQI)

-• Numerator 1: PCC EHR calculates the first numerator of this measure by counting all of the patients in the denominator who had a height, weight, and BMI percentile recorded during the measurement period.
+• Numerator 1: PCC EHR calculates the first numerator of this measure by counting all of the patients in the denominator who had a height, weight, and BMI percentile recorded at least once during the measurement period.
+To meet this measure, track each patient’s height and weight (on the same day) during eligible encounters.
+This measure does not reference ICD-10s, or SNOMED codes.

-• Exclusions and Exceptions: Patients will be excluded from the denominator if they have an active diagnosis of pregnancy during the measurement period.
+• Exclusions and Exceptions: This measure will exclude children who are diagnosed as being in hospice care, as well as patients who have an active diagnosis of pregnancy during the measurement period.

 Recommended PCC EHR Configuration for CMS 155 Weight Assessment and Counseling

-In order to chart counseling for nutrition or physical exercise, your practice can create medical procedure orders and add the specified SNOMED-CT procedures to those orders.
+In order to chart counseling for nutrition or physical exercise, your practice can create screening orders and add the specified SNOMED-CT procedures to those orders.
 Then you can add the orders to chart notes so they are easy to select at every visit.

 For a step-by-step procedure on how to add codes to orders and add specific orders to chart notes, read Use Orders to Track Measures for Mandates.